evennia/evennia/evennia/contrib/slots_handler/readme.md

     def at_object_creation(self):
         self.db.slots = {"addons": ["left"]}

+    def at_object_deletion(self):
+        "Called at object deletion."
+        # It's necessary to clean up typeclassed objects from slots they
+        # occupied, since they don't get completely deleted when `.delete()`
+        # is invoked.
+        if self.db.slots_holders:
+            for h in self.db.slots_holders:
+                try:
+                    h.slots.drop(self)
+                except Exception:
+                    raise Exception("This object can't be deleted because the " "attempt to remove it from slots it was " "attached to resulted in an error.")
 ```
 ### Concepts
 **Slots format:** In this contrib, all arguments and attributes labeled slots are intended to come in one of two formats: